ilynxxx/server_setup_script/README.md

 # server_setup_script

 Install and configure cURL, PHP 7.0 and Apache server on any linux based system.

+Made for personal use, but feel free to use if it satisifies your need.

 Execute this command as root/su :